Frequently Asked Questions

 When should I begin to submit my immunizations?

 After the application deadline date, students who are accepted and/or are offered a place on the top alternate list will receive an instructional letter with additional instructions and deadline dates to their COM email.
 You should begin uploading your immunizations into the Nursing Student Portal beginning on the date set within the letter.
-Please do not wait and upload immunizations all at one time, upload what you have.
+Please do not wait and upload immunizations all at one time - upload what you have.
 This will give the office an opportunity to review and notify you if something is missing.